 Alcohol Compliance Checks

 Alcohol compliance checks are used to reduce youth access to alcohol.
-Compliance checks involve sending a buyer into a licensed alcohol establishment who is between 18 and 20 years of age.
+Compliance checks involve sending a buyer, who is between 18 and 20 years of age, into a licensed alcohol establishment.
 Law enforcement is right outside the establishment, or sometimes inside if it is a tavern.
-Supervisors over 21 years of age are also inside the establishment to look out for the safety of the buyer as well as serve as a witness.
+Supervisors over 21 years of age are also inside the establishment to look out for the safety of the buyer and serve as a witness.

 Research leaves little doubt that compliance checks are an important part of community efforts to prevent and reduce underage drinking.
-A constantly changing group of teens and high levels of turnover among retailers requires ongoing employee education efforts and vigilance is needed to keep compliance rates in an acceptable range.
-Research has found that younger teens pilfer alcohol from family and family friends while older teens are likely to attempt alcohol purchases at off premise (Class A) retailers such as convenience stores or similar small retailers.
+A constantly changing group of teens and high levels of turnover among retailers requires ongoing employee education efforts; thus, vigilance is needed to keep compliance rates in an acceptable range.
+Research has found that younger teens typically pilfer alcohol from family and family friends, while older teens are likely to attempt alcohol purchases at off premise (Class A) retailers such as convenience stores or similar small retailers.

 LCAT Alcohol Compliance Check Procedure:

-*Youth buyers are recruited through high schools, local MATC’s and local youth group.
-Buyers are interviewed and have to pass initial screening process.
+*Youth buyers are recruited through high schools, local MATCs and local youth groups.
+Buyers are interviewed and have to pass an initial screening process.
 They can have no previous (non-traffic) citations or alcohol violations.

 *Youth buyers are trained by the LCAT Project Coordinator and all paperwork is signed.
 The paperwork covers confidentiality, past citations or violations, rules of compliance check operations and how to conduct a compliance check.
 Youth buyers can NEVER purchase alcohol without law enforcement in an establishment with them/right outside the door.